Sleep environments: what safest for babies?

 Co-sleeping: things to think about

 Co-sleeping is associated with an increased risk of sudden unexpected death in infancy (SUDI) including sudden infant death syndrome (SIDS) and fatal sleeping accidents in some circumstances.
-But there are many reasons why parents choose to have their babies in bed with them.
+But parents choose to have their babies in bed with them for several reasons.

-For example, many parents who sleep with their babies believe that it helps their babies feel safe and secure.
+For example, some parents who co-sleep with their babies believe that it helps their babies feel safe and secure.
 They like the close body contact, feel that it’s rewarding and satisfying, and believe it’s good for their relationships with their babies.

 Also, some parents co-sleep because they find it more practical.
 Breastfeeding and resettling during the night can be easier.
-Parents also feel that it helps with establishing breastfeeding.
+Some parents feel that it helps with establishing breastfeeding.

-The risk of SUDI including SIDS and fatal sleeping accidents is increased by co-sleeping if:
+Co-sleeping always increases the risk of SUDI including SIDS and fatal sleeping accidents.
+Co-sleeping increases this risk even more if:

 - you or your partner is a smoker

-- your baby is less than three months old, or was premature or smaller than most babies when he was born.
+- your baby is less than three months old, or was premature or smaller than most babies at birth.

-- Put your baby on her back to sleep (never on her tummy or side).
+- Put your baby on their back to sleep (never on their tummy or side).

-- Make sure your bed is firm.
-Don’t use a water bed, or anything soft underneath – for example, a lamb’s wool underlay or pillows.
+- Make sure the mattress is clean and firm.
+Don’t use a waterbed, or anything soft underneath – for example, a lamb’s wool underlay or pillows.

 Parents sometimes bring a baby into bed because the baby is waking or unsettled at night.
 For some families, this works well.
 For others, it might work in the short term but can lead to problems with settling the baby later on.
 Also, the parents’ bed might not be safely set up for the baby.